Project

 The goal is to explore and assess hydraulic conductivity of gases and fluids within the entire Emscher Formation and adjacent strata.

-The project is supported by RAG AG until 2024.
+The project is supported by RAG AG since 2021.

 Project objectives

-• Integrative approach to merge geophysical, petrophysical and lithological data into a petrophysical facies map of the Emscher Formation
+• Integration of geophysical, petrophysical, and lithological data into a model for a so-called facies analysis of the Emscher Formation

 Contact